 While the kid-friendly amenities might tempt families traveling to Las Vegas to ignore the thousands of negative reviews trying to warn them about staying here, many times the parents of the children will not be as happy with the decision to stay at Circus Circus.

 Where should they look instead?
 Here are a few places to check out if you are thinking about staying at Circus Circus.

 We understand that the primary appeal when booking a room at Circus Circus is the price.
 It is only with the lowest prices on the strip that people will tolerate the high percentage of extra fees and taxes, the poor location, and the blistering reviews.

 If the price is the most important factor for you when booking a hotel, here are a few alternatives in a similar price range that offer better value than Circus Circus.

-With a slightly worse location, slightly higher prices, yet vastly better rooms and reviews, the Sahara makes a great alternative to Circus Circus.
-Being a quick walk away from Circus Circus, you can enjoy the kid friendly amenities of Circus Circus without having to stay there.
+With a slightly worse location, slightly higher prices, and vastly better rooms and reviews, the Sahara makes a great alternative to Circus Circus.
+Being a quick walk away from Circus Circus, you can enjoy the kid-friendly amenities of Circus Circus without having to stay there.

 Older kids in your crew will love the thrill rides at the top of the tallest freestanding tower in the United States.

 While the reviews for Excalibur are about on par with Circus Circus, the location is a lot closer to the action in the middle of the Strip.

 Excalibur many times is battling Circus Circus for the title of the cheapest resort on the strip, they also have very attractive prices.
 Anyone thinking of staying at Circus Circus should take a look at Excalibur instead.